 A slight effect on performance is caused by thin layering of ice on aerial installations.
 Permanent damage can occur from water freezing in underground ducts.

 If the cable is used in a hydrogen-rich environment optical detail can be generated in the NIR spectral range.
 The hydrogen gas can permeate the glass filament which can cause spectral bands to appear.
 Hydrogen appears to be the only gas that causes this.

 Understanding Jacketed Fiber Optic Cable

-The single strand jacketed fiber optic cable from Guided Wave has unique handling requirements due to the nature of the glass filament.
+The single strand jacketed fiber optic cable from Process Insights has unique handling requirements due to the nature of the glass filament.
 The tensile strength of the glass filament is very high; however, it has a very low shear strength.

 As a wave guide, the walls of the filament become sensitive to pressure, resulting in localized attenuation across broad spectral ranges and also in more narrow spectral ranges dependent on the periodicity of the pressure along the fiber axis.

 The construction of the fiber optic cable is a glass fiber with a soft resilient material adjacent to the wave guide.
 This is followed by much harder materials.
 Longitudinal tensile members are used to off load tensile forces from the glass fiber.